 Buy new snacks or things the kids love, but you rarely allow on normal days, and “reveal” them at some point during the trip when there is a meltdown or a long wait somewhere.
 It may sound silly, but trust me that revealing some pretzels or Smarties when they least expect it, will be a lifesaver!

-4. Play games!
+4. Play Games!

 We also play a game called “Hesitate”.
 The way you play is that one person calls out a topic (let’s say cars or team names) and each person takes a turn naming one without hesitating.
 If you

+This post contains affiliate links.
+I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.